KJMaldonado7/Project4_Energy_Consumption/README.md

 We attempted to build a machine learning model that could accurately predict estimated costs and consumption of energy by houses based on a variety of characteristics.
 Our goal is to achieve over 75% accuracy or an R<sup>2</sup> value above 0.75.

 ### Data Source
 We used data from the US Energy Information Administration's [2020 Residential Energy Consumption Survey](https://www.eia.gov/consumption/residential/data/2020/index.php?view=microdata).
 We initially downloaded this data as a CSV for initial cleaning.
-That file is in the main repo under `recs2020_public_v7.csv`.
+That file is in the Resources directory under `recs2020_public_v7.csv`.
+We've also included an index of columns from EIA in the Resources directory as well under `RECS 2020 Codebook for Public File - v7.xlsx`.

 ## Data Preprocessing
 The file in which we preprocessed our data can be found in the main repo under `Project-4-DataFrames.ipynb`.